Israeli desert plan would uproot 30,000 Bedouin

 "We've been around for so many years, yet they treat us as little more than numbers on a map.
 It's shameful," he said.

-Like most unauthorized Bedouin villages, Al-Sira is not hooked up to Israel's electricity grid.
-Alamour and his neighbors have installed their own solar panels to generate electricity, supplementing the supply with power generators.
+Like most unauthorised Bedouin villages, Al-Sira is not hooked up to Israel's electricity grid.
+Alamour and his neighbours have installed their own solar panels to generate electricity, supplementing the supply with power generators.

 They have run their own pipes to hook up with a regional grid to provide running water for their homes.